-With regard to the composition of the Executive Board, the Supervisory Board has adopted a diversity concept integrated into an overall requirements profile.
-The objective of the requirements profile for the Executive Board of Bilfinger SE is to ensure that the composition of a strong Executive Board is as diverse and complementary as possible.
+With regard to the composition of the Executive Board of Bilfinger SE, the Supervisory Board has adopted a diversity concept.
+The objective of the diversity concept for the Executive Board is to ensure that the composition of a strong Executive Board is as diverse and complementary as possible.
 When selecting members of the Executive Board, the Supervisory Board considers their personal suitability, leadership qualities, international experience and integrity, as well as their professional qualifications.
-Diversity is an important selection criterion when filling Executive Board positions, also with regard to aspects such as age, gender as well as educational and professional background.
-As part of its decisions in the filling of Executive Board, as well as the Presiding Committee, primarily consider the fulfillment of the following requirements profile including a diversity concept, whereby the Supervisory Board in the filling of a specific Executive Board position always gives weight to the circumstances of each individual case and is guided by the interests of the company.
-The Supervisory Board considers the following aspects in particular when selecting the members of the Executive Board:
+The objective is to ensure that the Executive Board as a whole represents all of the knowledge and experience that is considered essential for Bilfinger.
+Diversity is therefore also an important selection criteria in terms of factors such as age, gender as well as educational and professional background when filling positions on the Executive Board.
+As part of its decisions in the filling of Executive Board positions, the Supervisory Board also considers the following aspects, whereby the Supervisory Board in the filling of a specific Executive Board position always gives weight to the circumstances of each individual case and is guided by the interests of the company:

-- The members of the Executive Board should have specific specialist knowledge and many years of leadership and management experience, including in large corporations or groups, and, if possible, possess knowledge and experience from different educational and professional backgrounds. - In view of the international structure and orientation of the company, the composition of the Executive Board should take into account an international character, also in the sense of different cultural backgrounds or international experience gained through several years spent abroad, whereby, if possible, at least one member of the Executive Board should be of international origin. - The Executive Board as a whole should have experience in the business sectors of importance to Bilfinger SE, in particular the process industry.
-Furthermore, the Executive Board in its entirety should have many years of experience in the areas of technology, services, compliance, finance and personnel management.

-- Integrity should be a high priority for each individual Executive Board member. - The Supervisory Board has defined a target for the proportion of women in the Executive Board.
+- The members of the Executive Board should have specific specialist knowledge and many years of leadership and management experience, including in large corporations or groups, and, if possible, possess knowledge and experience from different educational and professional backgrounds. - In view of the international structure and orientation of the company, the composition of the Executive Board should take into account an international character, also in the sense of different cultural backgrounds or international experience gained through several years spent abroad. - The Executive Board as a whole should have experience in the business sectors of importance to Bilfinger SE, in particular the process industry.
+Furthermore, the Executive Board in its entirety should have many years of experience in the areas of technology, services, compliance, finance and personnel management. - Integrity should be a high priority for each individual Executive Board member. - The Supervisory Board has defined a target for the proportion of women in the Executive Board.
 This is described in the section Equal participation of women and men in executive positions and is taken into account when filling Executive Board positions. - In accordance with the recommendation of the GCGC, the Supervisory Board has defined an age limit for members of the Executive Board at the age of 67, which is the statutory retirement age.
 Deviations from the age limit in individual cases are to be justified.
 Regardless of this rule, the Supervisory Board pays attention to a sufficient mix of ages among the members of the Executive Board.

-Implementation of the requirements profile including the diversity concept for the Executive Board
+Implementation of the diversity concept for the Executive Board

-The requirements profile including the diversity concept for the Executive Board is carried out as part of the Executive Board appointment process.
-The Supervisory Board and Presiding Committee comply with the requirements defined for the Executive Board when selecting candidates and making proposals for the appointment of Executive Board members.
+Implementation of the diversity concept for the Executive Board is carried out as part of the Executive Board appointment process.
+The Supervisory Board and Presiding Committee comply with the requirements of the diversity concept defined for the Executive Board when selecting candidates and making proposals for the appointment of Executive Board members.